stackhpc/stackhpc-kayobe-config/doc/source/configuration/security-hardening.rst

 The roles from the `Ansible-Lockdown <https://github.com/ansible-lockdown>`_ project are used to harden hosts in accordance with the CIS benchmark criteria.
 It won't get your benchmark score to 100%, but should provide a significant improvement over an unhardened system.
-A typical score would be x% The following operating systems are...
+A typical score would be 70% The following operating systems are...
 supported: